 The story of the haunted house in Horicon quickly took on a life of its own, growing to include blood oozing from ceiling, a hole to Hell in the basement, and a snowblower that cleared the driveway by itself.

 The sheriff contacted the family and met with them at the station.
 Many harrowing and sleepless nights had Allen and Debbie on edge.
 After hearing their account of the events over the last nine months, he became convinced of their sincerity.
 At his request, they eventually shared the details of their experience with a few select members of the press who were not seeking to sensationalize their story and promised to protect their identities.
 The sheriff hoped the truth would quell the growing hysteria around town.

-But the interest only began to grow.
+But the interest only continued to grow.

-Following threats of arson, he eventually decided to also release the address of the vacant house to ensure a neighboring home with a sleeping family didn’t get set on fire.
+Following threats of arson, he eventually decided to release the address of the vacant house to ensure a neighboring home with a sleeping family didn’t get set on fire.

 The episode is only available on the out-of-print Unsolved Mysteries: Ghosts DVD, a compilation of haunting stories featured in the series.

+The Tallmann family disposed of the bunk beds.
 The house still stands on Larabee Street and, as far as I know, no further activity has been reported by the subsequent owners.

 Help the Cult of Weird community continue to grow.
 Support our mission as an online museum of oddities and obscurities by joining the INNER CIRCLE now for as little as $1.